trstlabs/intento/docs/docs/using-flows/introduction.md

 Intents contain actions and predefined conditions, which determine how actions are processed.
 In crypto, we want to execute actions with no counterparty risk and in a permissionless and decentralized manner.
 This has so far only been possible by directly sending transactions to the destination chain.
 With Intento, you will be able specify your intent to perform any action, anywhere at any moment given any conditions.

-Intent-based action flows are submitted by providing an interval, duration, end time, and optional start time in a `MsgSubmitFlow`, IBC-specific settings such as the `ConnectionID` or a `HostedAccount`, and conditions such as comparisons and feedback loops.
+Intent-based action flows are submitted by providing an interval, duration, end time, and optional start time in a `MsgSubmitFlow`, IBC-specific settings such as the `ConnectionID` or a `TrustlessExecutionAgent`, and conditions such as comparisons and feedback loops.

 A flow on Intento in technical terms is an object containing messages that are triggered at a specified time, or recurringly with intervals, with conditions such as feedback loops, stops and comparisons.
 Flow trigger entries are scheduled, and checked at the beginning of a new block.